Firhouse: Governance and politics

 Firhouse is in the jurisdiction of South Dublin County Council, with councillors elected within the Firhouse-Bohernabreena electoral area.
 In the system of council committees, it is in the oversight of the Rathfarnham / Templeogue / Firhouse / Bohernabreena Area Committee.
 For strategic planning purposes, the council groups Firhouse in the extensive Templeogue / Walkinstown / Rathfarnham / Firhouse neighbourhood (the other "neighbourhoods" of the county being greater Tallaght and the broad Clondalkin area).

 The district lies within the Dail Eireann constituency of Dublin South-West.

 Amenities

 There are two community centres, Firhouse Community and Sports Complex, which is home to various sporting teams and the local Scouting Den, and The Park Community Centre, which lies in Ballycragh Park.
 The Community and Sports Centre was built by Firhouse Community Council.

 Firhouse also has one main shopping centre, Firhouse Shopping Centre, anchored by a supermarket.
 There is also a local credit union, a post office and a Chinese restaurant, while the local pubs are Scholars, The Speaker Conolly, Mortons and the Firhouse Inn.
 The area is served by a once-a-week Mobile Library stop.

-Firhouse is in the Rathfarnham Garda District.
+Two community groups have registered with the local authority, the voluntary group Firhouse Village Community Council, and the civic activity group Firhouse Tidy Towns.
+In 2003, grant aid from an EU Urban and Village Renewal Scheme was obtained for "Firhouse Village Park".